Queen Victoria’s mausoleum at Frogmore, Windsor, is to be restored so that it might be open to the public once more.

 The mausoleum is shaped in the form of a Greek cross with an Italian Romanesque design; the interior mimics Prince Albert’s favourite painter, Raphael.

-Princess Alice, the couple’s daughter, and their granddaughter, Princess May were also laid to rest there, with a memorial to Victoria’s father, Prince Edward, Duke of Kent, who died in 1820 when his daughter was just eight months old, is also to be seen inside.
+Princess Alice, the couple’s daughter, and their granddaughter, Princess May were also laid to rest there; a memorial to Victoria’s father, Prince Edward Duke of Kent, who died in 1820 when his daughter was just eight months old, is also to be seen inside.

 It is located in the gardens of Frogmore House, which was built for George III’s wife, Queen Charlotte; this is also where Prince Harry and Meghan Markle had their engagement photos taken.
 While no longer a royal residence, the Royal Family do occasionally use the house for official receptions and dinners.